Johnston Hall (University of Guelph): Co-op bookstore

-Office of Open Learning & Distance Education
+School of Continuing Studies

-Each year the Office of Open Learning and its partners offer more than 235 learning opportunities while serving more than 19,000 registrations from around the world.
-The Office of Open learning currently has 56 staff members.
+Each year the School of Continuing Studies (formerly Open Learning & Educational Support) and its partners offer more than 235 learning opportunities while serving more than 19,000 registrations from around the world.
+The School of Continuing Studies currently has 56 staff members.
 The Office of Open Learning is one of the units that occupy a portion of Johnston Hall.
 They occupy the north wing on the main floor and a large portion of the south wing in the basement.
 The university's Distance Education (DE) courses are offered by various academic departments in partnership with their office.
-The Office of Open Learning provides the administrative and technical support involved in taking on a DE course.
-In addition to DE courses, continuing education courses and full programs are administered by the Office of Open Learning.
+The School of Continuing Studies provides the administrative and technical support involved in taking on a DE course.
+In addition to DE courses, continuing education courses and full programs are administered by the School of Continuing Studies.

-In summary, the Office of Open Learning has three main areas of responsibility:
+In summary, the School of Continuing Studies has three main areas of responsibility: